Third Party Claims

 Our law firm is dedicated to ensuring injured employees are granted swift, adequate workers’ compensation benefits and will also timely and properly seek action against third parties.

 Although workers’ compensation claims do not require proof of employer negligence, third-party claims do.
-Workers have to show the responsible party owed a duty of care to the victim, that duty was breached and as a result, plaintiff suffered injury.
+Workers have to show the responsible party owed a duty of care to the victim, that duty was breached and as a result, the plaintiff suffered injury.

 Identifying third-party defendants often requires a legal team to conduct thorough research through interviews, experts, medical records and other investigation.

 Third parties could be other contractors on the job site, building owners, general contractors, maintenance companies, other drivers and/or commercial trucking or driving firms.
 In some cases, government entities may be deemed partially responsible.
-It’s all dependent on individual circumstances, which must be carefully weighed by an experienced Boston injury attorney before determining how best to proceed.Third Party Claim vs. Workers’ Compensation Benefits
+It’s all dependent on individual circumstances, which must be carefully weighed by an experienced Boston worker's compensation attorney before determining how best to proceed.Third Party Claim vs. Workers’ Compensation Benefits

 Workers’ compensation benefits serve a very important purpose in our country.
 It was part of a bargain struck between employers who faced constant, costly litigation for workplace injuries and employees who faced destitution if they couldn’t prove negligence.

-The deal is this: Workers agree to give up the right to sue their employer, and in turn, employers provide swift coverage of medical bills and a portion of lost wages to workers who suffer injury in the course and scope of employment.
+The deal is this: Workers agree to give up the right to sue their employer, and in turn, employers provide swift coverage of medical bills and a portion of lost wages to workers who suffer an injury in the course and scope of employment.

 But these benefits will generally only cover a portion of costs incurred by the worker, and they will not continue indefinitely.
 In cases of a workplace fatality, death benefits may be paid as well, and while those are important, they are often not enough.
 Consider too that workers’ compensation offers no coverage for pain and suffering.
 It’s only in a third-party legal action an injured worker and/or surviving family members can obtain such damages.